Supporting Small Business

 Frank knows that nearly 2 out of 3 new jobs are created by small businesses, and that’s why he has led the way to make Ohio a better place for small businesses to open, grow and succeed.
 In the senate, Frank authored legislation that eliminated outmoded, burdensome regulations and streamlined the relationship between state government and small business owners.
 His leadership helped to cut new business filing fees by 21%.
 As secretary of state, he will work to ensure that Ohio’s entrepreneurs are not slowed down by government red tape.

 Frank believes Ohio’s state and local campaign finance systems should be transparent, efficient and modern.
-He has led the way on eliminating antiquated requirements for municipal, county and local candidates when filing campaign finance information with county boards of elections and replacing them with reforms that deliver greater transparency and accountability.
-As secretary of state, he will continue to push for modernizing county-based campaign finance systems and increasing transparency in city, county and other local races.
+He has led the way on eliminating antiquated requirements for municipal, county and local candidate financial filings to deliver greater transparency and accountability.
+As secretary of state, he will continue to push for modernizing campaign finance systems and increasing transparency so that Ohioans know who’s spending money to influence elections.

 Frank is dedicated to making our voting process modern, fair, accurate and accountable.
 He is the author of legislation that created Ohio’s first online voter registration system.
-This new law requires the secretary of state to conduct a review of Ohio’s Voter Registration Database to identify non-citizens on our voter rolls.
-This new law has helped uncover hundreds of non-citizens who were registered to vote in Ohio, 82 who voted in at least one election in 2016.
+Frank’s bill, which received broad bi-partisan support, also requires the secretary of state to conduct a review of Ohio’s Voter Registration Database to identify non-citizens on our voter rolls.
 More secure than paper registration alone, this new online system immediately checks a voter’s eligibility prior to accepting the registration.
 The system crosschecks voter information with the Bureau of Motor Vehicles’ internal database to verify citizenship and other required information.
 As a result of Frank’s legislation, Ohio’s voter registration system is more convenient for voters, saves millions in taxpayer dollars and assists state and county elections officials keep more accurate records.